“Mindfulness means paying attention, in a particular way, on purpose, in the present moment and non-judgementally”

 Mindfulness also improves physical health, helping to relieve stress, lower blood pressure, and improve sleep patterns.

-This short, online course aims to offer participants an understanding of what Mindfulness is and acts as a starting point to developing your own mindfulness routine.
+This short course aims to offer participants an understanding of what Mindfulness is and acts as a starting point to developing your own mindfulness routine.

 Elaine Crosbie has three decades’ experience working in adult education with community learning and development, health improvement and mental health training.